 In addition to spectral aerosol optical thickness, we calculated the broadband (averaged over the entire solar spectrum) aerosol optical thickness (BAOT) at Tartu-Tõravere for the same period.
 The value of BAOT can be considered as a sum of optical thicknesses of an ideal (clean and dry) atmosphere, water vapour, and aerosol.
 The optical thickness of an ideal atmosphere was calculated by Okulov (2003) by the method proposed in (Gueymard, 1998).
-In these calculations absorption in O3 and NO2 was included besides the Rayleigh scattering.
+In these calculations absorption in $O_3$ and $NO_2$ was included besides the Rayleigh scattering.
 The optical thickness of water vapour was evaluated using the method of Zvereva (1969).
-To obtain the aerosol optical thickness, the calculated optical thicknesses of an ideal atmosphere and water vapour were subtracted from the optical thickness of the atmosphere.
+To obtain the aerosol optical thickness, the calculated optical thickness of the atmosphere.
 The residual optical thickness is that of the aerosol.